LiquidIce95/Quant_Data_Platform/README.md

 - [Appendix](#appendix)

 # Financial jargon
-If the reader is not somewhat familiar with financial jargon (futures, derivatives, tick data, limit orders ) then this section is dedicated to explaining the terms used here.
+If the reader is not somewhat familiar with financial jargon (futures, futures contracts, derivatives, tick data, limit orders, volume, open interest ) then this section is dedicated to explaining the terms used here.

 TODO